taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - ce                    : move the cursor on the character, it will remove all the character in front of it and activates insert mode
 - cc                    : does the same thing as ce but for the whole line
 - c$                    : deletes the rest of the line after the cursor and puts you in insert mode
+- d$                    : deletes the rest of the line after the cursor and it does not puts you in insert mode
+- d#                    : delete the current word prvious to the current cursor
 - x 			        : delete one character in the front
 - X 			        : delete one character behind the cursor
 - zz 			        : center the text